 .
 Classical Studies majors have also connected to internship opportunities through participation in the College's Albright Instititute fellowship program

 Excavating Ancient Eleon

 Undergraduate student volunteers are a vital part of our international research team.
 Each participant will join in all aspects of fieldwork, learning stratigraphic excavation techniques, recording methods, and artifact analysis.
-The program offers experiential learning and is physically strenuous.
+Click here to watch a brief video about the program which offers experiential learning and is physically strenuous.
 All participants will be required to pay a $2400 fee to cover housing, meals, local travel, and program costs for six weeks.
-The excavation team lives in shared apartments in the coastal town of Dilesi, which offers swimming in the Euboean Gulf, internet access, and public transportation to Athens, just one hour away.

-To learn more about your potential participation, and to schedule an interview, please contact Bryan Burns.
+Click here to learn more about the program, and to schedule an interview, please contact Bryan Burns.